 You can also read about self-care strategies, join self-care programs, or work with a coach or therapist who can help support your progress.

-No matter which approach you choose, the goal is to figure out which self-care strategies work best for you, learn how to use these strategies, and implement them in your regular routine so you can boost your well-being not only today, but forever.
+No matter which approaches you choose, the goal is to figure out which self-care strategies work best for you, learn how to use these strategies, and implement them in your regular routine so you can boost your well-being not only today but forever.

 2. Take care of yourself by taking care of your gut.

 Your gut health can have a significant impact on your health, well-being, and feelings of vitality.